Individuals

 For example, a potential client approached us because he was concerned that he had lost the sight in one eye as a result of poor care.
 We sought an expert opinion on this and contrary to what the client expected, the expert advised that with this particular eye condition he would have lost the sight in that eye anyway, irrespective of what care he had been given; therefore he did not have a claim.

-Compensation for the preventable death of a high-earner with dependants i.e. a spouse or young children, can be very substantial.
-Similarly, there are cases where the damages that can be claimed have little or no value whatsoever.
+For example; compensation for the preventable death of a high-earner with dependants i.e. a spouse or young children, can be very substantial, whereas, there are cases where the injury has been short lived with no long term consequence, which will result in little or no value.
 TSP’s legal team have represented Claimants to secure substantial compensation in all aspects of clinical negligence.
-For examples of cases we’ve represented in the past, visit our case studies page.
+Visit our case studies page (hyperlink to the case studies) for more information and examples.

 You need to be prepared to go to Court but it is unlikely that you will ever have to.
 Only a very few cases go unresolved all the way to a trial.
-Usually, a claim has to be lodged at Court within three years of negligence or the patient becoming aware of the problem — this is often when the negligence occurred.
-There are certain times when different timescales apply for bringing a claim, including if the patient is under the age of eighteen, or lacks mental capacity.

 Contact our Solicitors in Colchester or Clacton